 System updates are applied via bootc and can be instantly rolled back if something goes wrong.
 Your base system can never be broken by a bad update.

 For packages, RakuOS uses a persistent overlay system mounted on /usr.
-This means you can install any native package using dnf, dnf5, KDE Discover, or GNOME Software — and those packages survive every system update automatically.
+This means you can install any native package using dnf, dnf5, or RakuOS Software, our software center — and those packages survive every system update automatically.
 No reinstalling after upgrades, no layering slowness.

 Flatpak is available alongside native packages for sandboxed desktop apps, and Distrobox keeps development environments fully isolated from the base system.